Fiat 500 (2007): Safety

 The car was named "Worst Car For Passenger Injuries" in a study by a US-based insurance group analysed rates for Personal Injury Protection (PIP) and Medical Payments (MedPay) policies, which cover payouts to injured passengers.

+ANCAP

 Euro NCAP

 The 500 was awarded five stars by EuroNCAP, succeeding the BMW MINI as the shortest car to have a five-star rating.
 Fiat also said that the 500 was engineered so that it would have achieved a six-star rating had EuroNCAP adopted this classification.

 The Fiat 500 passed the Euro NCAP car safety tests in 2008 with the following ratings:

 In 2017, it scored 3 stars: